-In late 2012 In Ballarat Victoria, I will be commencing small woodworking classes in sizes up to a maximum of six people, and also one on one private tuition.
+In 2018 In Ballarat Victoria, I will be commencing small woodworking classes in sizes up to a maximum of six people, and also one on one private tuition.

 Small group classes will focus on two individual projects –

 1- Hall Table.
 This class covers all facets of machine and tool setup, machine usage, safety, basic design principals and the practical details of construction and quality finishing practices, either hand rubbed oil or spray lacquer finishing.

 Each student takes home a high quality piece, designed and constructed to professional standards using basic tools and machines available to most home based woodworkers.

 2- Chair making.
 This class focuses on jig based chair design and the practical details of construction.
 Each student takes home an ergonomically designed contemporary chair ready to be upholstered (or timber seat included if wanted)